-Only code-breakers could probably fully understand the fee structure operated by French notaires, but we try to shed some light on the subject.
+Only code-breakers could probably fully understand the fee structure operated by French notaires, which is why you may sometimes be overcharged.*

-Most people are aware of the central role of the French notaire in property conveyancing, although fewer recognise them as the de facto family legal advisor.
+Most readers will be aware of the central role of the French notaire in property conveyancing, although fewer will recognise them as the de facto family legal advisor.